helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 property allows the Oracle converter package through Helidon's serialization filter while retaining the reject-all default for other classes.

-The Maven test suite uses Testcontainers to start `container-registry.oracle.com/database/free:23.26.3.0-lite`, the same image shown above.
+The test suite uses Testcontainers to start `container-registry.oracle.com/database/free:23.26.3.0-lite`, the same image shown above.
 It provisions the `pokemon` user, initializes the database with the same `etc/schema.sql`, and exercises the documented query and mutation endpoints through its Oracle UCP data source.
 Testcontainers manages this database, so the optional local container is not needed for tests.
 When Docker is unavailable, JUnit skips the container-backed test class.

 The application listens on `http://localhost:8080/pokemon`.

+After application startup, UCP initializes the connection pool when the first database connection is requested.
+The first invocation of an endpoint that accesses the database may therefore take longer while UCP creates the initial pooled connections.
+Subsequent invocations reuse pooled connections.

 ## Try the Application